sashaaero/Genshin-Puzzle-Solver/README.md

 # Genshin-Puzzle-Solver
 Script solves cube puzzles from Inazuma.
 Notice that it only solves now common puzzles.
+Algorithm is based on BFS with caching.
+Script finds the shortest possible solution.

 Scripts needs initial puzzle data from you, such as current state, what happen if you interact with the cube and desired result.
 There is a `puzzle` dictionary that has presets you can change.